 Another fantastic family attraction is the Monterey Bay Aquarium.
-Set right on the ocean front, it places great emphasis on marine conservation, conducting research to help wildlife living offshore.
-Exhibits include sea otters, African penguins, harbor seals and a variety of sharks, rays and fish.
+Set right on the oceanfront, it places great emphasis on marine conservation, conducting research to help wildlife living offshore.
+Exhibits include sea otters, African penguins, harbour seals and a variety of sharks, rays and fish.

 Family-friendly hotels in Monterey